O-Gbatt1/My-Website/README.md

-This Sir O-Gbatt initiual website.
+This Sir O-Gbatt initial website.